-SITE: CROWN BEACH S Strategy or Combo Strategies Criteria Tradeoffs Site-Specific Considerations 2.
-Strategy 5- increase dune management.
+SITE: CROWN BEACH Strategy or Combo Strategies Criteria Tradeoffs Site-Specific Considerations Strategy 5- increase dune management.
 Strategy 4-widen shoreline (goes with Strategy 5).
 Strategies 1, 2, 6- need research and to know long-term benefits.
 Too focused on a beach; could let go of it as a beach in the future (look at wetlands, oyster beds, dunes).
-Least disruptive (politically, currently doing it already).
-Not assessed in meeting.
-Outputs for research will inform other strategies and maximize success.
-Not assessed in meeting.
+1. Least disruptive (politically, currently doing it already).
+2. Not assessed in meeting.
+3. Outputs for research will inform other strategies and maximize success.
+4. Not assessed in meeting.
 But we have to do it every 20 years so increase \$.
 Might reduce recreational value of beach.
 Kite borders; may be challenging to get approval by Bay Conservation and Development Commission (BCDC).
 Not assessed in meeting.
-Purchasing, repurposing. on bay side, but could increasing dune space encroach in built environment?
+Purchasing, repurposing.
+1. How it affects beach on bay side, but could increasing dune space encroach in built environment?
+Vegetative network of dunes gets stronger and reduces strong erosion.
+Not enough barrier wetland sediment and protection.
+2. Add marsh barrier wetland for mitigation of wave and wind impacts and limit runoff.

-SITE: EASTSHORE DRIVE Strategy or Combo Strategies Tradeoffs Site-Specific onsiderations 1.
-2. 3. (new) Add wetland and living breakwater.(new) Natural revetment.As much natural solutions as possible; some hard 1.
-2. Not assessed in meeting.
-Eastshore 1.
-2. Not assessed in meeting.
-Tidepools, 3. barriers will be needed though.
-More emphasis on addressing groundwater flooding, becomes garbage collection site.
-3. fractals.
+SITE: EASTSHORE DRIVE Strategy or Combo Strategies Tradeoffs Site-Specific onsiderations 1. (new) Add wetland and living breakwater.
+1. Not assessed 1.
+Not assessed 2. (new) Natural revetment. in meeting. in meeting.
+3. As much natural solutions as possible; some hard barriers will be needed though. ible; some hard becomes Eastshore becomes garbage collection site.
 3-7.
-Not City groundwater collection in terms of greywater flooding (city/individual sub-pump system so residents can have access to water during drought seasons).
-3. 3-7.
-Not assessed in meeting. assessed in meeting.
-5. Disconnect in strategies (studies vs. implementation)- groundwater integration.
+Not assessed in meeting.
+2. Tidepools, fractals.
+4. More emphasis on addressing groundwater flooding, City groundwater collection in terms of greywater flooding (city/individual sub-pump system so residents can have access to water during drought seasons).
+3. 3.
+3-7.
+Not assessed in meeting.
+5. Disconnect in strategies (studies vs. implementation)-groundwater integration.
 6. Look at Delta for solutions to groundwater.
 7. Add clarity to discussion on interconnection between vegetation and wave energy attenuation.